AB Standard (New York City Subway car): Innovations for the crew

 The A/B Standards introduced interior conductor's controls.
 Now a conductor could stand inside rather than outside and between cars when operating the doors.
 The button board controls only worked if the conductor activated the board by key.
 This prevented tampering or error.
 The button boards were equipped with an indication flag which told the conductor when all doors were finally closed.
 As mentioned above, each car as delivered required its own conductor to operate doors.
 During the 1919–20 modifications, the cars were unitized into new arrangements (see letter designations below) and converted to allow one conductor to control an entire train's doors.
 This made operation of the cars more efficient, and reduced labor costs.

 Like all previously designed subway cars, A/B Standards featured end storm doors for riders to pass between cars.
-However, due to the car's longer 67-foot length and resultant overhang, crossing between cars was dangerous, particularly on curves.
+However, due to the car's longer 67-foot length and resultant overhang, crossing between cars was particularly dangerous on curves.
 Therefore, storm doors were kept locked on these cars, although in emergencies, they could be opened pneumatically by the conductor from the button board.
 For emergencies, the cars also featured emergency brake cords like other subway cars, but added an emergency alarm which could be activated to notify the train crew in case of emergency.

 Electric tail lights and running lights were introduced to the subway with the A/B Standards.
 Low running lights would display white at the front of the train, while tail lights displayed red in the rear.
 This feature was directly connected to the motorman's reverser control.
 This was in contrast to the IRT practice of using kerosene lamps at the ends of trains, which had to be physically changed over when the train reversed direction at a terminal.
 At the time the A/B Standards were delivered, the white running lights were deemed sufficient for lighting tunnels.
 However, during the 1950s, the New York City Subway made a system wide shift to sealed beam headlights to improve safety.
 Therefore, those that received overhaul from 1959 to 1962 (cars 2400–2799 and 2899) received sealed beams.